Company Data (Environment and Safety)

 Mitsubishi Chemical and its Group companies perform environmental risk assessments using an environmental management system.
 Sites that have obtained ISO 14001 certification confirm assessment results annually and perform reassessments as necessary.

-Mitsubishi Chemical Environmental accounting
+Mitsubishi Chemical Environmental Accounting

 Mitsubishi Chemical uses environmental accounting, based on the Ministry of the Environment’s guidelines, to better understand the costs and effects of its environmental burden reduction and conservation efforts.